 After this, trying out some complementary steps that would work with your ongoing plans could help us boost our visibility and results.

-The results of this chart make a wonder when paired with the Wayback Machine, overlapping the content, link building and marketing strategies used by your competitors with the associated results.
+The results of this chart make a wonder when paired with the Wayback Machine, overlapping the content, link building and digital marketing strategies used by your competitors with the associated results.

-Beat Your Competitors At Their Own Game
+IV.
+Beat Your Competitors at Their Own Game

 25. Dominate Your Niche by Running In-depth SEO Visibility Audits